Breast Cancer Symptoms

 - Multiple specialists, one appointment: You may receive care through The Coleman Foundation Comprehensive Breast Cancer Clinic at Rush University Medical Center.
 In this clinic, you’ll meet with your breast cancer care team — which may include your medical oncologist, radiation oncologist, breast surgeon, plastic and reconstructive surgeon and nurse coordinator — together in a single visit.

-- Reducing chemotherapy-related hair loss: If you need chemotherapy for breast cancer, you may have access to innovative scalp cooling technology that combats hair loss from treatment.
-Studies have found that patients who used the scalp cooling cap were able to keep the majority of their hair during treatment.
+- Reducing chemotherapy-related hair loss: If you need chemotherapy for breast cancer, you may have access to innovative scalp cooling technology that limits hair loss from treatment.
+Studies have found that patients who used the scalp cooling cap were able to keep much of their hair during treatment.

-- Supportive oncology care: At Rush University Medical Center and Rush Copley Medical Center you'll have access to supportive care services to help you through treatment.
-This includes acupuncture, massage, yoga, psychosocial counseling, lymphedema management, nutritional counseling, financial counseling and more.
-Waterford Place Resource Center in Aurora offers a wide range of services free of charge to anyone who has been diagnosed with cancer.
+- Supportive oncology care: At Rush University Medical Center and Rush Copley Medical Center, you'll have access to supportive care services to help you through treatment.
+They include acupuncture, massage, yoga, mental health counseling, lymphedema management, nutritional counseling, financial counseling and more.
+Waterford Place Resource Center in Aurora offers a wide range of services, free of charge, to anyone who has been diagnosed with cancer.

-- Supporting your continued health after treatment: In addition to support services available during treatment, Rush also offers services to alleviate side effects you may experience after treatment.
-This includes a new vaginal laser treatment called MonaLisa Touch, which can help with vaginal dryness and painful intercourse.
-Your care at Rush doesn’t stop at the end of treatment — we’re here to support you long-term.
+- Supporting your continued health after treatment: In addition to support services available during treatment, Rush also offers services to alleviate the side effects you may experience after treatment.
+Your care at Rush doesn’t stop at the end of treatment: We’re here to support you long-term.